-Intensive English The course takes place in a classroom located in the school building.
-Each classroom is equipped with a CD player and a TV and DVD player.
-Students are required to purchase textbooks for the course they are taking.
-Semi-Intensive English The course takes place in a classroom located in the school building.
+Equipment obcu for instruction Intensive English The course takes place in a classroom located in the school building.
 Each classroom is equipped with a CD player and a TV and DVD player.
 Students are required to purchase textbooks for the course they are taking.
 TOEFL® Prep.
 The course takes place in a computer lab located in the school building.
 The computer lab is equipped with computers, a printer and a CD player.
 Students are required to purchase textbooks for the course they are taking.
 TOEIC® Prep.
 The course takes place in a classroom located in the school building.
 Each classroom is equipped with a CD player and a TV and DVD player.
 Students are required to purchase textbooks for the course they are taking.
 Business English The course takes place in a classroom located in the school building.
 Each classroom is equipped with a CD player and a TV and DVD player.
 Students are required to purchase textbooks for the course they are taking.
 Conversation & American Culture The course takes place in a classroom located in the school building.
 Each classroom is equipped with a CD player and a TV and DVD player.
 Students are required to purchase textbooks for the course they are taking.